coq/coq/doc/sphinx/addendum/type-classes.rst

      resolution with the local hypotheses use full conversion during unification.

-   + The mode hints (see :cmd:`Hint Mode`) associated with a class are taken into account by :tacn:`typeclasses eauto`.
+   + The mode hints (see :cmd:`Hint Mode`) associated with a typeclass are taken into account by :tacn:`typeclasses eauto`.
 When a goal does not match any of the declared modes for its head (if any), instead of failing like :tacn:`eauto`, the goal is suspended and resolution proceeds on the remaining goals.
-     If after one run of resolution, there remains suspended goals, resolution is launched against on them, until it reaches a fixed point when the set of remaining suspended goals does not change.
+     If after one run of resolution, there remain suspended goals, resolution is launched against on them, until it reaches a fixed point when the set of remaining suspended goals does not change.
      Using `solve [typeclasses eauto]` can be used to ensure that